-We want to make visible forms of lesbian relating that all too often disappear behind the dominance of male* love (both outside and within queer communities).
+We want to make visible forms of lesbian relating that all too often disappear behind the dominance of cis-male love (both outside and within queer communities).
 We encourage inclusive and feminist reappropriations of the word “lesbian” and hope to open up a space that allows for these meanings to emerge.

 There will be a team member hosting each evening at Mothers & Daughters.
 They are there to enjoy themselves and to be a contact person if you need info, help or support.
 Ask at the bar if you need to know who is hosting.
-The host will intervene if someone is receiving unwanted attention and will ask people to leave if they are compromising this feminist safer space.
+The host will intervene if someone is receiving unwanted attention and will ask people to leave if they are compromising this queer-feminist safe(r) space.

 This bar has a different economy than you may be used to.

 There is a documented difference in wages, education, support and economic and social freedoms for many of us due to our race, class, gender and/or sexuality.